shaman-yellow/outline/lixiao/2024_04_02_liuxiaorong/output.md

 - R package `ClusterProfiler` used for gene enrichment analysis[@ClusterprofilerWuTi2021].
 - The Human Gene Database `GeneCards` used for disease related genes prediction[@TheGenecardsSStelze2016].
+- R Package `pRRophetic` was used for Prediction of Clinical Chemotherapeutic Response[@PrropheticAnGeeleh2014].
 - R package `STEINGdb` used for PPI network construction[@TheStringDataSzklar2021; @CytohubbaIdenChin2014].
 - R package `pathview` used for KEGG pathways visualization[@PathviewAnRLuoW2013].
 - The MCC score was calculated referring to algorithm of `CytoHubba`[@CytohubbaIdenChin2014].